 Origin is a company that provides physical therapy for women and mothers.
-Around March/April when COVID-19 began, Origin was rebranding and looking for ways to improve their virtual offerings.
-I worked with Origin to fine-tune the user interface of their homepage to make it more intuitive, and then helped them map out how to streamline their service.
+Around March/April during COVID-19, Origin was rebranding and looking for ways to improve their virtual offerings.
+I first worked with Origin to fine-tune the user interface of their homepage to make it more intuitive, and then helped them map out how to streamline their service.
 Below is a diagram of the cross-functional team:

 Carine and Holly had conducted a survey with 22 clients and had internal discussions with on-boarding employees.
 The data showed that there were friction points in the back-end and the front-end in following areas:

 Two methods were used to gather more in-depth insights.
 The first was a contextual inquiry.
 This method enabled me to engage with the process the way a typical user would.
 I experienced scheduling, on-boarding, visiting a physical therapist and follow-up messaging.
 The second method was 1-on-1 interviews.
 We recruited a total of 6 participants for Zoom interviews.
 This included patients and stakeholders at Origin.

 I created a research wall based on all the information that was gathered from my contextual inquiry, interviews with stakeholders, interviews with patients, and feedback from internal discussions.
 I then pulled out significant themes from these findings.

 As I began to map out the issues, it became incredibly clear to me that the final product to deliver to Origin would be a service blueprint.
 This would enable the Origin to visualize how to coordinate the service in a way that works for both stakeholders and clients.

 I presented my findings and the service map to the entire Origin team.
 The company is currently in the process of slowly implementing the recommendations.
 While things like the physical therapist filmed exercise videos are still on the roadmap, thus far: